swch/strivve-docs-nextjs/src/pages/api-sdk/1-accessing-the-cardsavr-platform.md

 The CardSavr platform provides multi-tenant capabilities for those organizations that serve multiple financial institutions.
 Before using CardSavr you'll need to create a financial institution.

-To create a finanaicl instituion, select "Financial Institution" from the top menu, then "Add Financial Institution", and finally fill out the Name andand alternate lookup fields before saving.
+To create a financial institution, select "Financial Institution" from the top menu, then "Add Financial Institution", and finally fill out the Name andand alternate lookup fields before saving.